zoontek/react-native-permissions/README.md

 ```

 ###Android Notes

+**IMPORTANT:** You need at least React-Native 0.29 for Android in order to make this plugin work as expected.
 All required permissions also need to be included in the Manifest before they can be requested.
 Otherwise `requestPermission` will immediately return `denied`.

 Permissions are automatically accepted for targetSdkVersion < 23 but you can still use `getPermissionStatus` to check if the user has disabled them from Settings.